haiku/website/content/get-haiku/r1beta4/_index.md

 </div>

 {{< alert-warning "R1/beta4 repositories on hold"
 "We're currently in the process of releasing Haiku R1/beta5.
 While this is going on, the R1/beta4 repositories are not available; you can't install or update software from them.
-If you cannot wait for the R1/beta5 release (which will be Really Soon Now™) you can [install](https://download.haiku-os.org) or [update](/guides/daily-tasks/updating-system.html) to a Nightly Image.
+If you cannot wait for the R1/beta5 release (which will be Really Soon Now™) you can <a href="https://download.haiku-os.org">install</a> or <a href="/guides/daily-tasks/updating-system.html">update</a> to a Nightly Image.
 All the usual warnings about non-beta releases apply.">}}

 <!--
 Disabled until we move away from R1/beta4